JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ```
 $ JULIA_NUM_THREADS=4 ./julia
 ```

+The [Juno IDE][] automatically sets the number of threads based on the number of available processor cores, and also provides a graphical interface for changing the number of threads, so setting the variable manually is not necessary in that environment.

 The `Threads` submodule of `Base` houses most of the thread-specific functionality, such as querying the number of threads and the ID of the current thread: